Measurement of electroweak $Z(\nu\bar{\nu})\gamma jj$ production and limits on anomalous quartic gauge couplings in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Limits on anomalous quartic gauge couplings

 where ${|A_\text{SM} + f_j A_j|}^2$ stands for the total amplitude squared with non-zero EFT parameter $f_j$, $A_\text{SM}$ is the Standard Model amplitude, $f_j 2 \text{Re} (A_\text{SM}A_j^*)$ is the amplitude of the interference between the SM and the EFT operator (the linear term of the process amplitude) and ${f_j}^2 {|A_j|}^2$ is the pure EFT operator contribution (quadratic term of the process amplitude).
 Individual samples using only one term at a time (SM, linear or quadratic terms) were generated for each operator.
 To obtain the events at a given value of the EFT coefficient, the respective sample is multiplied by the appropriate value ($f_j$ or $f_j^2$).

 Limits on the dimension-8 operator coefficients are calculated using test statistics based on the profile likelihood ratio.
 The likelihood function is constructed as a product of a Poisson distribution and a Gaussian constraint term with nuisance parameters representing the sources of systematic uncertainty.
 Data event and predicted yields for the limit-setting procedure are taken from the signal region with additional optimisation of the $E_\mathrm{T}^{\gamma}$ threshold using expected confidence intervals for the EFT coefficients.
-The $E_\mathrm{T}^{\gamma}$ distribution is shown in Figure~\ref{fig:et_gamma_distr_aqgc}.
-The constraint on the aQGC parameters comes from the highest bin constructed by the optimisation procedure and corrected for background normalisations from the background-only fit.
+The sensitivity to the aQGC is the strongest at high $E_\mathrm{T}^{\gamma}$, as it can be seen in Figure~\ref{fig:et_gamma_distr_aqgc}.
+Therefore, the constraints on the aQGC parameters come from a bin, constructed from the SR by the optimisation of additional $E_\mathrm{T}^{\gamma}$ threshold and corrected for background normalisations from the background-only fit.
 Observed and expected 95\% CL intervals for the EFT coefficients are presented for two cases: when the clipping technique is not applied, and hence unitarity is not preserved, and when it is applied, and hence unitarity is preserved.
 The results of the fit for the first and second cases are summarised in Tables~\ref{tab:observedExpected1DLimitsAQGC} and~\ref{tab:observedExpected1DLimitsAQGC_unit}, respectively.
 The constraints are either competitive with or more stringent than those previously published by CMS~\cite{CMS-SMP-20-016,CMS-SMP-19-008,CMS-SMP-18-006}.

 Illustrations of the limits' dependence on $E_\text{c}$ are given in Figures~\ref{fig:limits_full_vs_Ec_1} and~\ref{fig:limits_full_vs_Ec_2}.
 The regime in which $E_\text{c}$ is less than 4~\TeV\ is obtained with an $E_\mathrm{T}^{\gamma}$ threshold of 600~\GeV\ (400~\GeV) for $f_{TX}$ ($f_{MX}$) couplings.
 The regime in which $E_\text{c}$ exceeds 4~\TeV\ is obtained with an $E_\mathrm{T}^{\gamma}$ threshold of 900~\GeV.
 The $E_\text{c}$ values for unitarised limits are obtained from the $E_\text{c}<4$~\TeV\ regime by taking the point before the one where the limits' dependence crosses the unitarity bound.
 The infinity point in the figures indicates the limits obtained when the clipping technique is not applied, i.e.\ when $E_\text{c}=\infty$.
 The $E_\mathrm{T}^{\gamma}$ thresholds are chosen so that the analysis reaches its highest sensitivity.
 They are different for the unitarised and non-unitarised cases, since the cut-off removes events with high $E_\mathrm{T}^{\gamma}$.